idkqwertyuiopasdf/ExtremeROM-Revived-S26/README.md

 Any form of contribution, suggestions, bug report or feature request for the project will be welcome.

 # Features
-- Based on the latest stable OneUI 8.5 Galaxy S26 firmware
+- Based on the latest stable OneUI 8.5 Galaxy S26 firmware.
-- All software features from S26
+- All software features from S26.
 - Moderately Debloated
 - Heavily DeKnoxed
 - Full SELinux Support